This post contains affiliate links. Visit our Disclosure page for details.

 For tips on choosing the best travel backpack, please read this guide.

-What do you think are the best luggage brands?
+What do you think are the top luggage brands?
+Share and comment below!

 For more suitcase recommendations, please read: